HPEATG/DeCore/README.md

     ansible-playbook dockerdna-install.yml

-_Note_:  The `dockerdna-install.yml` playbook was formerly named `demo-installer.yml` and may not have migrated in the GitHub repository yet.

 ## Ansible automation

 The previous steps of launching nova instances, upgrading them, and installing the software can be accomplished using Ansible.